edmundojr/tumblr-darkhorse/README.md

 ## Thank you

-This theme was designed and coded by [Edmundo Santos](http://edmundojr.com).
+Dark Side was designed and coded by [Edmundo Santos](http://edmundojr.com).

 Here’s some well deserved thanks for some folks around the web: